UTSCCSCC01/finalprojects22-pro-group/README.md

 4. Sprint_4_Develop_Branch

 -   The features branches follow the following naming convention of PROG-X (X is the ticket number).
--   We will use SPRINT_X to merge all user stories together
+-   We will use SPRINT_X_Merge to merge all user stories together
 -   We will use Jira for tracking issues and to merge a feature branch into the develop branch requires a pull request that needs to be approved by at least 2 group members to merge into main branch.